A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Equilibrium Behavior of the Model

 We vary the wind specific energy between $\eta_{\rm E}/\eta_{\rm M}=0.01-1.0$ while keeping the wind mass loading factor fixed at our fiducial value of $\eta_{\rm M}=0.5$.
 Note that $\eta_{\rm E}/\eta_{\rm M}=0.01$ implies $v_{\rm B}=\sqrt{0.01 e_{\rm SN}}\approx70$ km/s and $\eta_{\rm E}/\eta_{\rm M}=1.0$ implies $v_{\rm B}=\sqrt{e_{\rm SN}}\approx700$ km/s.

 The top-left panel of Figure \ref{fig:eq1D} shows that as the wind specific energy increases, the equilibrium value of $T_0$ rises.
 This makes sense because it becomes harder for CGM cooling to keep up with the extra heating.
 On the other hand, decreasing the wind specific energy leads to a drop in $T_0$ because the winds deposit cold mass in the CGM without a commensurate increase in its thermal energy, thus enabling more cooling.
 Interestingly, there is a narrow region around $\eta_{\rm E}/\eta_{\rm M}\approx0.1$ where the temperature changes quite abruptly.
-This likely reflects atomic cooling physics: at lower temperatures, the CGM would be on the thermally unstable part of the cooling curve so extra heating may only gradually raise the average CGM temperature.
+This likely reflects atomic cooling physics: at lower temperatures, the CGM would be on the thermally unstable part of the cooling curve so extra heating may only gradually increase the average CGM temperature.
 As the model approaches the peak of the cooling curve at $T_0\sim10^5$ K, any extra heating cannot be compensated by an increase in cooling and this quickly drives the model to a hotter equilibrium temperature.
+It is not a coincidence that the model equilibrium itself is unstable near this thermal instability region where $T_0\approx3\times10^5$ and $\eta_{\rm E}/\eta_{\rm M}\approx0.1$.

 The top-right panel of Figure \ref{fig:eq1D} shows qualitatively similar behavior for the dependence of equilibrium $v_{\rm turb}$ on $\eta_{\rm E}/\eta_{\rm M}$.
 As SN winds carry less kinetic energy into the CGM (with mass loading fixed), the equilibrium $v_{\rm turb}$ will naturally be lower since there is less turbulence driving and vice versa.
-It is interesting that the equilibrium $v_{\rm turb}$ varies more slowly and over a small range than $T_0$.
-This is likely driven by the fact that the turbulence dissipation rate goes as $\dot{E}_{\rm diss}=E_{\rm kin}/t_{\rm turb}\propto v_{\rm turb}^3$ and we are not independently varying the dissipation timescale, so when there is a lot of turbulence it will decay quickly and the equilibrium $v_{\rm turb}$ will not rise indefinitely.
+It is interesting that the equilibrium $v_{\rm turb}$ varies more slowly and over a smaller range than $T_0$.
+This is likely caused by the fact that the turbulence dissipation rate goes as $\dot{E}_{\rm diss}=E_{\rm kin}/t_{\rm turb}\propto v_{\rm turb}^3$ and we are not independently varying the dissipation timescale, so when there is a lot of turbulence it will decay quickly and the equilibrium $v_{\rm turb}$ will not rise indefinitely.
 We will show next that the equilibrium $v_{\rm turb}$ is more sensitive to the largest eddy turnover scale that we assume in our model.